openeuler-mirror/itrustee_client/README.en.md

 # client

 #### Description
-There are 3 modules in the directory: libteec.so、teecd、tlogcat. libteec.so & teecd are used in comunications between REE & TEE, tlogcat is used for saving logs.
+There are 5 modules in the directory: libteec.so, teecd, tlogcat, tee_teleport, agentd. libteec.so & teecd are used in comunications between REE & TEE, tlogcat is used for saving logs. tee_teleport is used to support high-level language. agentd is used to support secure storage in container.

 #### Depend on
 These modules depend on open source libboundscheck, please download it here: